-In this post, we will discuss how to Create a New User in MySQL and grant permissions to it using the MySQL Shell or MySQL Command-Line.
-Most important we will also discuss why it is important to create a user in MySQL?
+Summary: In this tutorial, we will discuss how to Create a New User in MySQL and grant permissions to it using the MySQL Shell or MySQL Command-Line.
+Most important we will also discuss why it is important to create a user in MySQL.

 This provides access control power to the database administrator.